Types of Walkers for the Elderly: Do You Know All 10?

 These walkers are made of aluminum and are lighter in weight than the older safety walker style.
 They fold up easily with only one hand using latch or button in the middle.
 The best use for this type of walker is an elderly person who has had a stroke or weakness in one hand and only has one usable hand to fold it up.
 The drawback to this style is that it must be either completely opened or completely closed.
 Sometimes, there is a need to only partially fold a walker as you will see below.

 This is the most popular type of walker used today.
 Like the 1 button folding walkers above, these are made of aluminum and are lightweight.
-However, these walkers use two buttons or latches to fold up - one button for each side.
+However, these walkers use two buttons or latches to fold up – one button for each side.
 That way, the user can fold up one side at a time.
 This is useful to get through small doorways or around obstacles such as a toilet.
-The user can fold one side of the walker in and then use the other side to stabilize themself.
+The user can fold one side of the walker in and then use the other side to stabilize themselves.
 This is also helpful with transferring to a bed or wheelchair too.

 Even though walkers became available in lighter weight materials, some elderly people are not strong enough to lift them up while walking.
 To help these people, walkers with wheels became available.
 These walkers stay in contact with the floor at all times and glide along with the user as they walk.
 This also benefits the user by supporting them during the entire step.
 This type of walker comes in 3 different configurations: 2 wheeled walkers, 3 wheeled walkers, and 4 wheeled walkers.

 A 2 wheeled walker is usually set up with the two wheels on the front two legs.
 The back legs may be left alone or have other attachments on them.
 It is not uncommon to see tennis balls on the back legs of a walker!
 Tennis balls are used to make the back legs glide along with the front.
 There are actual glides that attach to the back of a walker that look like little skis.
 Sometimes, pressure activated brakes are even put on the back legs.
-These brakes are mainly used with someone who is frail and may not be able to keep the walker from rolling.
+These brakes are mainly used for someone who is frail and may not be able to keep the walker from rolling.
 They can put pressure on the back of the walker and keep it from rolling.

 A 3 wheeled walker is a really a completely different style of walker altogether.
 This walker only has 3 legs and looks like a triangle from above.
 The top point of the triangle points forward away from the user.
 The user then uses the back two legs of the walker to support and balance themselves.
 Because of the shape of this type of walker, it is smaller and easy to move around than a 4 legged walker.
 They tend to be lighter in weight too.
 Another name for this type of walker is a 3 wheel rollator.

 One of the next types of walkers for the elderly that developed were seat walkers for the elderly.
-Initially, these were just standard folding walkers with seats that snapped onto the side bars.
+Initially, these were just standard folding walkers with seats that snapped onto the sidebars.
 They eventually developed into the rollators that seniors use today.

 Rollators are really just 4 wheeled walkers with a seat.
 The seat is handy for someone who can walk some but needs to stop and rest every now and then because they tire easily or lose their breath.
 With a rollator, they can lock it so it doesn’t roll and then turn around and sit down on the seat.
 Once they have rested, the user stands back up, unlocks the rollator, and they are ready to go again.
 These rolling walkers with seats are larger than a typical walker though.
 Sometimes, they may not fit in areas that a regular walker will.
 The best rollator walkers are a huge help to regaining mobility for an elderly person who just needs a little help.